stoplightio/docs/articles/enterprise/components/app.md

 #### SL_APP_HOST

-The `SL_APP_HOST` is the public-facing URL for the stoplight application.
+The `SL_APP_HOST` is the public-facing URL for the Stoplight application.

 ```
 SL_APP_HOST="https://stoplight.example.com"